murchisd/splunk_pstree_app/splunk_pstree_app/README.md

 ## Usage

 The pstree command requires two arguments, child and parent.
 The command is intended for sysmon EventCode=1 events but can be used for anything.
 The command returns a row for each root value with a multivalue field, "tree", containing the root value and all childern values.

 The pstree command now uses an iterative algorithm to create process tree.
 The legacy recursive algorithm can be used by specifying `method="r"`.

+**Note:** Fields passed as arguments to the pstree command must be referenced before calling pstree.
+The simplest way to ensure this is to include "| fields *" prior to piping to pstree.
+Thanks to **spitzd** for discovering.

 Simple Sysmon Usage

 ```